How Much Does a Real Estate Agent Make a Year?

 The Cost of Becoming Licensed

-Pre-licensing real estate classes may cost around $300.
-These classes are necessary to prepare for the real estate exam.
+Pre-licensing real estate classes may cost around $150 to $700.
+These classes are necessary to prepare for the real estate exam, which, with related fees, may also add up to a few hundred dollars.

-An established agent may also have to pay brokerage fees, which could be from $25 to $500 a month.
-A broker will take a commission on an agent’s real estate earnings or charge a monthly fee.
+An established agent may also have to pay brokerage fees.
+The broker may take a commission on an agent’s real estate earnings or charge a monthly fee.

 Marketing Costs

-A realtor must likely market their services, which could cost around $600 a year or considerably more in competitive markets.
-It could cost more at the outset as the agent builds their brand and presence in the area they intend to work in.
+A realtor must likely market their services, and a common rule of thumb for what to spend on those costs is around 10% of commission income.
+It could also cost more at the outset as the agent builds their brand and presence in the area they intend to work in.
 Or, as a real estate agent builds their client base, they might upgrade and begin to invest more in videos and social media to boost their profile.

 Initially, an agent may do better working under a brokerage.
-A brokerage already has a customer base to draw from and an established brand name that will help an agent’s reputation.
-A brokerage will expect some commission in return, but it could be a valuable partnership.
+A brokerage already has a customer base to draw from and an established brand name that will help its agents’ reputations.
+A brokerage will expect some payment in return, but it could be a valuable partnership.

 Economic Conditions